 3.1 Overall Implementation Arrangement

-After the completion of the loan, the fund administration is the solely responsibility of the NDRMF Board and Management, and oversight will be performed by the regulator (SECP) and the government as stipulated under the law and articles of associations of the Fund.
+After the completion of the loan, the fund administration is the sole responsibility of the NDRMF Board and Management, and oversight will be performed by the regulator (SECP) and the government as stipulated under the law and articles of associations of the Fund.

-Upon approval of the ISPC, the FIP will prepare a detailed subproject report (DSPR) that includes the detailed design, implementation plan, and required safeguards assessments and plans, required government approvals and other documents needed for appraisal of the subproject.
-Once approved, NDRMF will sign a contract with the FIP for the subproject implementation and release the required funds.
+Upon approval of the ISPC, the Fund Implementation Partner will prepare a Detailed Sub-Project Report (DSPR) that includes the detailed design, implementation plan, safeguards assessments and plans, required government approvals and other documents needed for appraisal of the subproject.
+Once approved, the NDRMF will sign a contract with the FIP for the subproject implementation and release the required funds.
 During the subproject implementation, the FIP will submit periodic reports, while NDRMF reviews and supervises subproject performance the commitments of the FIP as per the contract.
-Figures below shows the NDRMF work flow;